flashbots/suave-specs/specs/rigil/precompiles.md

 Address: `0x0000000000000000000000000000000042020001`

 Retrieves data from the confidential store.
-Also mandates the caller&#39;s presence in the `AllowedPeekers` list.
+Also mandates the caller's presence in the `AllowedPeekers` list.

 ```solidity
 function confidentialRetrieve(DataId dataId, string memory key) internal view returns (bytes memory)